 Who doesn’t love a field trip?!
 Leaving the classroom for a learning experience off-campus is exciting at all grade levels.
 Whether it is 5th Grade visiting Main Street Theater or 2nd grade going to a local farm, our faculty are eager to work with community partners to pair student learning with firsthand resources and experiences.
 The School's location in the heart of the Museum District enables students to easily get on the Metro Rail to head to the Medical Center or Downtown or walk across the street to visit the Museum of Fine Arts Houston or the Glassell School of Art.
 Walking to the Miller Outdoor Theater, Houston Zoo or the Museum of Natural Science is no problem either!

 By means of creative programs in local and regional communities, we will take up the task of training the next generation of leaders to understand that some of the greatest achievements of our time have been borne out of courageous service and that some of our most successful leaders subscribe to the adage that true leadership is about action and not position.
 Third Grade is partnered up with Search.
 Students decorate table cloths five times per year (Back-to-School, Thanksgiving, Christmas, Valentine's Day, and summer).
 These table clothes are used each day by students at the House of Tiny Treasures.

 On Exhibit: 3rd Grade Great Moments Wax Museum

-3rd grade students work to expand their knowledge of famous historical events and figures.
+Third Grade students work to expand their knowledge of famous historical events and figures.
 Students choose a person from history to research and bring to life in the Wax Museum.
 Whether it’s a famous athlete, civil rights activist, author, explorer, or chef, students work hard to personify these individuals in appearance, speech, and form.
-Stop by the Wax Museum to meet our famous characters and learn about their lives and accomplishments.
+Stop by the Great Moments Wax Museum to meet our famous characters and learn about their lives and accomplishments.
 This is one great moment you can’t miss!